marty-oehme/papis-extract/README.md

 and for myself whenever I forget.
 The basic building blocks currently in here are three:

-- extractors
+- extractors (= input format)
 : Extract data from a source file attached to a papis document.
   Crawls the actual files attached to documents to put them into annotation-friendly formats.

+- formatters (= output format)
+: Make sure the exporter saves the annotation data according to your preferred layout, such as a markdown syntax or csv-structure.

 - annotations
 : The actual extracted blocks of text, containing some metadata